How To Value A Real Estate Brokerage?

 Once you evaluate the company assets, you need to get the fair market value next.

-However, this approach is not common in the real estate industry during valuations because assets are not significant to the company’s overall value.
+This approach is not common in the real estate industry for selling a brokerage because assets are not significant to the company’s overall value.

-For example, the company’s equipment, furniture, and software are not part of the computed assets.
+For example, the company’s equipment, furniture, and software are not a big part of what drives revenue.

 Factors That Affect Brokerage Value